A Glug of Oil

 Instructions

-1. Heat the oil in a large frying pan and cook the onion while stirring for about 10 minutes, until softened but not coloured.
+1. Heat the oil in a large frying pan, then stir and cook the onion for about 10 minutes, until it softens without browning.

-2. Now add the ginger, garlic, chilli, spices and tomato puree.
-Cook for a couple of minutes until your kitchen smells delicious.
+2. Add the ginger, garlic, chilli, spices, and tomato puree.
+Let it cook for a few minutes until your kitchen fills with a delicious aroma.

 4. Reduce the heat to a simmer (do not cover) and cook for about 20 minutes.

-5. Have a taste of the sauce - fear not if it looks too liquid at this stage, once you add the turkey in a bit, it will be fine.
+5. Taste the sauce (don’t worry if it seems a bit too liquid right now); once you add the turkey, it will be fine.

-6. Adjust the seasoning and add more sugar and salt (if you think it is needed).
-Once you're happy with the taste, stir in the turkey.
-Continue to cook for about 5 minutes or until everything is piping hot.
+6. Adjust the seasoning, adding more sugar and salt if needed.
+Once the flavour is just right, mix in the turkey.
+Cook for another 5 minutes or until everything is thoroughly heated.

 Did you make this recipe?